Updated May 2026

 4

-If your loved one's needs are being managed well by their current care, the ICB may argue they don't demonstrate a primary health need.
-This is legally flawed.
-The 2022 National Framework (paragraphs 162–163) is clear: well-managed needs are still needs.
-Prepare your evidence on the basis of what would happen if the care package were withdrawn.
+If your relative's needs are being managed well by their current care package, the ICB may argue they no longer demonstrate a primary health need.
+This is the single most common reason families lose at MDT — and it is legally flawed.
+Frame your evidence around what would happen if the care package were withdrawn.
+See our deeper note on the well-managed needs trap.

 5

 Review your evidence against all 12 domains.
-If any domains are thin, go back to the care home or GP for more specific records.
-Our Case Strength Report (£97) can map your evidence against all 12 domains and identify exactly where the gaps are before the assessment.
+If any domains are thin, go back to the care home or GP for more specific records before the MDT meets.
+The £97 Case Strength Report is a way to find out — before you submit — whether your existing records actually support a primary-health-need argument.

 What to bring: